 Shelter

 Access to adequate and healthy shelter is a basic health need.
 Despite this, nearly 40 percent of urban growth occurred in slum housing.
 Inadequate housing is defined as housing with moderate or severe structural problems including deficient plumbing, or electricity.
 Adequate housing protects against communicable and chronic diseases, injuries, poisonings, and both psychological and social stress. ,,, Unhealthy housing is defined as exposure to toxins or detrimental environmental conditions within the house, and includes exposure risk to rodents, mold, and water leaks.28 Both inadequate and unhealthy housing can leave residents vulnerable to chronic and communicable health threats.
-28,30 31 32
+28,30 31 ,32

 Inadequate shelter conditions often exist in a context of poverty, warfare, and limited infrastructure., , Studies on refugee camps and homelessness highlight the health effects of poor housing conditions.
 Refugee camps are often overcrowded and plagued by inadequate heating, dampness, molds, poor lighting, and poor ventilation and are associated with incidence of respiratory diseases and fever.Error!
 Bookmark not defined., 33 Bonner et al. found that households in Liberian refugee camps in Sierra Leone with more rat burrows and poorer external hygiene had a higher incidence of Lassa fever cases compared to nearby houses that were in better condition.34 Furthermore, housing instability can lead to limited access to medications and health care, and increased rates of chronic diseases, hospitalizations and emergency department use.Error!
 Bookmark not defined.,Error!
 Bookmark not defined.